 - Supplemental Search Option – You can request a supplemental search during this “international phase” as well, and may amend the claims beforehand.

 - Nationalization – Within 30 months (longer in some jurisdictions) from your priority date, you must “nationalize” the application in any of the more than 140 member countries that you desire.
 At this point you will incur costs for translation preparation and application filings in each of your selected jurisdictions.

 - Foreign Prosecution – Each of your nationalized patent applications will then follow their own respective, country-specific procedures for prosecution to grant.
 The PCT application itself simply expires, and never issues as a patent.
 There is no such thing as an “International Patent.”

 What are the benefits of PCT applications?

 - Time and Cost Deferral: By filing a PCT application instead of filing directly in each country of interest, you get up to 30 months from your earliest filing date (longer in some jurisdictions) to consider your international filing strategy, obtain funding, refine your claims, etc.

 - A Search is Included: The ISR and Written Opinion provide a preliminary indication of material prior art and patentability.
 They can inform your decision about where to file, as well as the claims to pursue.
 Additionally, any claims deemed patentable in the Written Opinion qualify, in some jurisdictions, for expedited entry into prosecution via the Patent Prosecution Highway.

 - Publication: The published PCT application is free advertising and creates prior art against competitors.

-- Accelerate U.S. Examination: A parallel U.S. non-provisional patent application may be picked up for examination by a U.S. examiner sooner because the search in the PCT application has already been conducted.
+- Accelerate Domestic Examination: Depending on the jurisdiction, application for a PCT may speed up domestic patent examination because the search in the PCT application has already been conducted.